DaseinPhaos/alter-intro-std-rs/text/cell-readme.md

 It turns out that this type is simply just a wrapper around a reference to a celled flag.

 The associated `new` method is somewhat unusual as it returns an `Option` (instead of `Self` as what we'd normally expect). internally, it determines if the flag presented is `WRITING`(indicating an immutable borrow is active).
-If it is, the method returns `None` indicating borrowing failure; it not, it returns a `Some` with the referenced flag count increnmented (indicating another immutable borrow has been activated).
+If it is, the method returns `None` indicating borrowing failure; it not, it returns a `Some` with the referenced flag count incremented (indicating another immutable borrow has been activated).

 The `Drop` trait's `drop` method, on the contrary, decrements the referenced flag count, indicating that current immutable borrow has gone out of scope.

 The `Clone` implementation by now should appears to be trivial.

-This addtional layer of abstraction allows the following method to be implemented:
+This additional layer of abstraction allows the following method to be implemented:

 ```ignore
 impl<'b, T: ?Sized> Ref<'b, T> {